I’ve done some shitty things in my life. Epic mistakes that I wish I could take back:

 Over the years, I’ve learned how to move from shame into self love.
 It hasn’t been easy, especially when shame tricks you into thinking you should hold onto it.
 (It’s sneaky like that).

-Releasing yourself from shame isn’t some easy 5 step formula.
-It’s not for the faint hearted.
-But there are indeed 5 steps to move from shame into self love.
+Releasing yourself from shame isn’t some simple formula.
+But there are 5 important steps to help move you from shame into self love.
 At times gruelling, yet ultimately liberating.

 Here’s how to release yourself from shame and discover self-love.